How to Start an Instagram Blog from Scratch: An 8-Step Guide

 Image source

-Direct your audience to an off-Instagram link in the stories (available to profiles with over 10,000 followers) or a link in bio.
-This helps capture potential leads and convert your followers.
+Direct your audience to an off-Instagram link in the stories or a link via the bio.
+This helps capture potential warm leads and convert them into paying customers.

-Filter your direct message box into general, primary, and requests to reply to your audience accordingly.
+Filter your direct message box into general, primary, requests, and channel to send messages or reply to your audience accordingly.

 With the creator profile, you have exclusive access to Instagram Creator Studio.
 You can access this on your desktop to check analytics and schedule Instagram posts in advance.